c-box/StructEval/struct_benchmark/README.md

 #  Leaderboard

+Please refer to [StructEval leaderboard](https://huggingface.co/spaces/Bowieee/StructEval_leaderboard) for our current leaderboard, which will be regularly updated.
+We also welcome everyone to submit new evaluation results.

 # 📒 Notes
 * To enhance the quality and difficulty of instances, we establish a comprehensive pool of diverse LMs.
 Currently, this LLM pool consists of 18 LLMs including `llama-2-7B`, `llama-2-7B-chat`, `llama-3-8B`, `llama-3-8B-chat`, `mistral-7b-v0.3`, `mistral-7b-instruct-v0.3`, `qwen1.5-7b`, `qwen1.5-7b-chat`, `qwen2-7b`, `qwen2-7b-instruct`, `deepseek-v2-lite`, `deepseek-v2-lite-chat`, `yi-6b`, `yi-6b-chat`, `yi-1.5-9b`, `yi-1.5-9b-chat`, `baichuan2-7b-base`, `baichuan2-7b-chat`. *Questions that more than 12 models could answer correctly were eliminated*, thus ensuring the discriminative efficacy.